open-voice-interoperability/website/site/content/join/_index.md

       text: >-
         A small number of proprietary AI-voice platforms now dominate the Europe-North America voice markets that are not interoperable and claim data in platform-based interactions.
-In an era of increasing AI-voic adoption, this situation threatens consumers and all consumer-facing companies.
+In an era of increasing AI-voice adoption, this situation threatens consumers and all consumer-facing companies.
     - image: /img/illustrations-tutorials.svg